A little more about me.

 A few years later, I decided what I really wanted was to create my own products, and set out to re-learn web programming.

-After moving to Japan in 2012 for my wife's studies, I'm now living my dream of writing, working on my own projects, and trying to make a living as a solo entrepreneur.
+After moving to Japan in 2012 for my wife's studies, I now live in Kyoto and work part-time for Zens while also working on my own projects.

 The duct tape that keeps the world together.

 The State of JS survey’s little sister, all about CSS and HTML.

 My daily newsletter of the five best design links, now with over 35000 subscribers.

 I co-organize the local Hacker News meetup here in Osaka.